 A Bit Too Much Mom!

-We learned the hard way that some of the holiday visuals and common traditions were a bit to much for Paris.
-We could see although she sturggled to express verbally that they made her a bit uncomfortable.
+The kids and I learned the hard way that some of the holiday visuals and common traditions were a bit to much for their sister Paris.
+I could see although she sturggled to express verbally that they made her a bit uncomfortable.
 Yeah, it was a cute idea to place Christmas lights around their bed.
 She smiled singing” It’s Christmas time!”, but she paced around the room throughout the night while her sisters were in sleeping solice.
 Her older siblings enjoyed the various holiday dance recitals and plays.
 One attendant sat us close to the speakers at a recital although I explained that it would be best for us to relocate to another area.
 The place was packed, so we had no other choice but to stay.
 Paris held her little hands over her ears most of the performace.
 The darkness between each set change added another layer that in her own way of expression she shared,” This is a bit to much Mom.”

 Modifications For Holiday Joy